 But you do have plenty of other zippered pockets.
 The shell has two hand pockets and one on the chest, all of which are zippered.
 And there is also an internal zippered pocket on the shell, that also has a hole for your earphones.
 Overall, the WantDo 3 in 1 jacket gives you plenty of space for your necessary gear.

-This is actually one of the best 3 in 1 jackets you could get.
+This is actually one of the best 3 in 1 jacket you could get.
 For one thing, it is made by Columbia, so you have a pretty good idea of the level of quality you’ll get.
 Also, this is an older model, so it is heavily discounted.
-And the sizes of the jacket range from small to 6XL – perfect if you’re in need of a plus size jacket.
+And the sizes of the jacket range from small to 6XL – perfect if you’re in need of a plus-size jacket.

-Starting with the outer layer, Patagonia have used their H2No Performance Standard waterproof/breathable material with a slick inner lining.
+Starting with the outer layer, Patagonia has used their H2No Performance Standard waterproof/breathable material with a slick inner lining.
 This means you can move freely and be assured of staying warm and dry.

 The zip-out inner can be reversed and is made from super-lightweight (60g) polyester that is 90% recycled.
-Yes, that's right.
-Patagonia live up to their name of taking the environment seriously, even when most manufacturers don't.
+Yes, that’s right.
+Patagonia lives up to its name of taking the environment seriously, even when most manufacturers don’t.
 Of course, that also means this is a premium brand and they have prices to match.
 However, their quality combined with sustainable production makes it worth it in my eyes.
-However, often they have end of season sales on their site too, so be on the look out for those!
+However, often they have end-of-season sales on their site too, so be on the lookout for those!

 The Arrowood Triclimate jacket is an excellent choice if you need something for the trails.
 It is remarkably lightweight – about 2 lbs for the men’s option, and 1.67 lbs for the women’s option.
 And that’s both jackets combined.
 The outer shell alone is feather-light, and it can easily fit into any hiking backpack.